Ywain: Medieval literature

 In the cyclical prose tradition, Yvain fights in Arthur's war against the Saxons (Saracens in the English versions), Lucius, Claudas and Galehaut, and undergoes in many various quests and adventures, some of these during his banishment from Camelot following the conflict between King Arthur and his mother.
 These include his failed attempt to defeat the evil giant Malduit (eventually slain by Bors the Younger), his participation in the liberation of the Castle of Maidens, and saving the life of a younger Mordred injured in a tournament.
 Yvain's importance is indicated by his close friendship with Gawain and by the passage in the Mort Artu section of the Lancelot-Grail cycle where he is one of the last to die before King Arthur at the Battle of Camlann (known as the Battle of Salisbury Plain in the romances).
 There, he personally kills two of Saxon leaders allied to the traitorous King Mordred and rescues the unhorsed Arthur, before Mordred himself charges his half-brother and splits his helmet and head with a two-handed powerful downwards sword blow.
 The scene's narration declares that, by the time of his death, Yvain "was considered to be one of the best and most valiant men in the world."
 The chronicle Scalacronica uses the cyclical prose narrative but vastly expands of Yvain's roles in the battle, having him replace Arthur as Mordred's slayer as well as Griflet in the final scenes.

 Yvain's birth by the fay (fairy) Morgan may have its roots in Welsh legends: two of the Triads claim the goddess-like figure of Modron as his mother.
 Travelling through Denbighshire, Urien comes across the Ford of Barking where dogs congregate and bark for some unknown reason.
-Only Urien is brave enough to go near the place and there he discovers Modron, endlessly washing clothes (a scene common in Celtic legend, see Morrígan).
+Only Urien is brave enough to go near the place and there he discovers Modron, endlessly washing clothes (a scene common in Celtic legend, see The Morrígan).
 He has his way with her, and she announces she had been destined to remain at the ford until she had conceived a son by a Christian.
-She tells Urien to return at the end of the year to receive his children and these are the twins Owain and Morvydd.
+She tells Urien to return at the end of the year to receive his children and these are the twins Owain (son) and Mofvydd (daughter).
 However, Yvain is not associated with Morgan in the continental literature until the Post-Vulgate cycle.
-(Morgan appears in Chrétien's Knight of the Lion as a healer but the author does not imply she is the protagonist's mother.)
-Calogrenant or Colgrevance from Knight of the Lion is his another important cousin in the romances.
+(Morgan does appear in Chrétien's Knight of the Lion as a healer but the author does not imply she is the protagonist's mother.)
+A similarly named and possibly related in origin but entirely different character of King Evrain appears in Chrétien's own earlier Erec and Enide.
+There, Evrain is a cousin of the giant Mabonograin, possibly an echo of Modron's son Mabon (Mabon the son of Modron appears separately in Erec and Enide).